Ferdinand Berthoud: History

-Ferdinand Berthoud was born on 18 March 1727, in Plancemont, Val-de-Travers, in the Principality of Neuchâtel, which then belonged to the Kingdom of Prussia, into a distinguished family of watch and clock makers.
+Ferdinand Berthoud was born on 18 March 1727, in Plancemont, Val-de-Travers, in the Principality of Neuchâtel, into a distinguished family of watch and clock makers.
 His father, Jean Berthoud, was a master carpenter and architect.
 He was a burgher of Couvet, burgher of Neuchâtel, and justice of the peace for Val-de-Travers from 1717 to 1732.
-His mother, Judith Berthoud (1682–1765) was born in Couvet.
+His mother, Judith Berthoud (1682–1765), was born in Couvet.